Herschel Walker centers pitch to Republicans on 'wokeness'

 “I don’t care what color you are,” Georgia’s Republican Senate nominee, who is Black, told an overwhelmingly white crowd recently in Bartow County, north of Atlanta.
 “This is a good place,” Walker said of the United States, “and a way we make it better is by coming together.”

+Their “wokeness” on race, transgender rights and other issues, Walker insists, threatens U.S. power and identity.

-“Senator Warnock believes America is a bad country full of racist people,” Walker says in one ad, a claim based on Warnock, who is also Black, acknowledging institutional racism during his sermons as a Baptist minister.
+“Sen. Warnock believes America is a bad country full of racist people,” Walker says in one ad.
+It’s a claim based on the fact that Warnock, who is also Black, has acknowledged institutional racism during his sermons as a Baptist minister.
 “I believe we’re a great country full of generous people,” Walker concludes.

-That approach isn’t surprising in a state controlled for most of its history by white cultural conservatives, and it aligns Walker with many high-profile Republicans, including former President Donald Trump and Florida Gov. Ron DeSantis.
+That approach is not surprising in a state controlled for most of its history by white cultural conservatives and it aligns Walker with many high-profile Republicans, including former President Donald Trump and Florida Gov. Ron DeSantis.
 But Walker’s arguments make for a striking contrast in a Senate contest featuring two Black men born in the Deep South during or immediately following the civil rights movement.

 The strategy will face its fiercest test in the closing weeks of the campaign as Walker vehemently denies reports from The Daily Beast that he encouraged and paid for a woman’s 2009 abortion and later fathered a child with her.
 The New York Times reported Friday that he urged her to have a second abortion, a request she refused.
 The Daily Beast also published new details provided by the woman about Walker’s lack of involvement with their child.

-Such developments would typically sink a Republican candidate, but Walker is betting the conservative ground he’s staked out throughout the campaign will ultimately win over voters who are singularly interested in flipping a Democratic seat and retaking the Senate majority.
+Such developments would typically sink a Republican candidate, but Walker is betting the conservative ground he has staked out throughout the campaign will ultimately win over voters who are singularly interested in flipping a Democratic seat and retaking the Senate majority.

 Mark Rountree, a Republican pollster, said a narrow but solid majority of Georgia voters “responds favorably to Republican messaging broadly,” including socially conservative rhetoric.